I was seven when I went to visit a friend of my parents. He sexually abused me before offering me some of his wife’s jewellery.

 I was eleven years old when he was arrested.
 I remember coming home from school to a living room “full of yellow jackets”.
 Instead of relief that someone had reported him, I blamed myself for causing problems.
 I developed Anorexia and Bulimia.
 At 15 my parents told me I wasn’t welcome at home.
 I began to self-harm and overdoses were frequent.
 These extreme behaviours were my way of coping emotionally and my attempt to remove myself from life as I knew it.

 When I got married, I accepted physical, emotional and financial abuse because my husband also showed me love and attention.
 I started to drink heavily and despite doing well at work, I was on a downward spiral.
 After my divorce I was full of self-loathing and shame.
-I drank more and eventually lost my job and my child.
+I drank more and eventually lost my job and was scared my child would be taken into care.

 After a stint in rehab and six months sober, I started counselling for my sake and my 7-year-old son.
 I was scared at first.
 I worked with my therapist and together we found ways for me to open up and allow myself to attach emotions to the things that had happened to me.
 It was the continual and persistent small steps that started making a difference.